amberle50/BoundaryDetection/README.txt

 -images with several layers of colored sand in a thin aquaria

 OUTPUT
--thresholded images showing the boundaries between each colored layer
+-thresholded images showing the boundaries between each colored layer (the images will be stacked in the order they are chosen)
+-several figures showing where the function "thinks" each layer is

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%